Webconverger/video-cache/README.md

 1. "Sneakernet", a weekly round of USB key updates sent out to screens
 * IPTV which can fail if there is a loss of network

+There is a need for efficient fault tolerant online distribution.

-# Using the Web can help mitigate failure and aid distribution
+# Using Web-based digital signage can help mitigate failure and aid distribution

+The Web has benefits of caching facilities, video playback, all based on [open standards](http://whatwg.org/html) and therefore avoid proprietary lock in.

-Once a manifest of videos is cached, a network failure should go unnoticed.
+Once a manifest of videos (a schedule) is cached, a network failure should go unnoticed.

-Furthermore if power loss occurs and the [Neon](http://neon.webconverger.com/) display is rebooted, the [window.applicationCache](www.whatwg.org/specs/web-apps/current-work/multipage/offline.html) should persist.
-Appcache should also facilitate faster load times.
+Furthermore if power loss occurs and the [Neon](http://neon.webconverger.com) display is rebooted, the [window.applicationCache](www.whatwg.org/specs/web-apps/current-work/multipage/offline.html) should persist.
+The application cache should also facilitate faster load times.